-Socio-economic impact of Ebola in West Africa
+Socio-Economic Impact of the Ebola Virus Disease in West Africa

 West African nations that experienced low or zero incidence of Ebola have already been affected by the Ebola crisis because of their deep connections with the three most affected countries.